Stative verb: Categories

 Stative verbs are often divided into sub-categories, based on their semantics or syntax.

-Semantic divisions mainly involve verbs that express someone's state of mind, or something's properties (of course, things can also be expressed via other language mechanisms as well, particularly adjectives).
+Semantic divisions mainly involve verbs that express someone's state of mind, or something's properties (of course, things may also be expressed via other language mechanisms as well, particularly adjectives).
 The precise categories vary by linguist.

 Huddleston and Pullum, for example, divide stative verbs into the following semantic categories: verbs of perception and sensation (see, hear), verbs of hurting (ache, itch), stance verbs (stand, sit), and verbs of cognition, emotion, and sensation (believe, regret).
 Novakov, meanwhile, uses the slightly different categories: verbs denoting sensations (feel, hear), verbs denoting reasoning and mental attitude (believe, understand), verbs denoting positions/stance (lie, surround), and verbs denoting relations (resemble, contain).

 Syntactic divisions involve the types of clause structures in which a verb may be used.
 In the following examples, an asterisk (*) indicates that the sentence is ungrammatical: